lfit/itpol/developer-security-hygiene.md

 Most keyservers communicate with each-other, so your key information will eventually synchronize to all the others.

+**NOTE ON PRIVACY:** Keyservers are completely public and therefore, by design, leak potentially private information about you, such as your full name, nicknames, and personal or work email addresses.
+If you sign other people's keys or someone signs yours, keyservers will additionally become leakers of your social connections.
+Once such personal information makes it to the keyservers, it becomes impossible to edit or delete.
+Even if you revoke a signature or identity, that does not delete them from your key record, just marks them as revoked -- making them stand out even more.

+That said, if you participate in software development on a public project, all of the above information is already public record, and therefore making it additionally available via a keyserver record does not result in net loss in privacy.

 ##### Upload your public key to GitHub

 If you use GitHub in your development (and who doesn't?), you should upload